PGT (Preimplantational Genetic Test)

 Is it possible to perform a genetic analysis of the embryos before they are transferred to the uterus?

 Yes.
 It is possible to analyze genetically the embryos prior their transfer to the uterus.
-This technique is called Preimplantational Genetic Diagnosis (PGD) or Embryo Genetic Analysis.
+This technique is called Preimplantational Genetic Test (PGT) or Embryo Genetic Analysis.

 Does ‘Embryo Genetic Analysis’ increase pregnancy rate?